Yes-Theory/yes-theory.github.io/general-information.md

 ## Country representative
 The country representative is responsible for keeping in touch with the other group representatives and checking in with the global OC - Yes Theory chat.
 It would be awesome if you could host national Yes Theory meetups and events.
+## Technical representative
+Because not everyone is a nerd and this page is getting bigger by the hour there may be a technical representative for your country.
+Her or She can access curtain files and edit your countries page.
+If you have a country representative it's mentioned on the countries page under "Technical support".
 ## Contribute
 This document is not complete.
 Please feel free to contribute.
 [How do I contribute?](https://github.com/Yes-Theory/yes-theory.github.io)